wu87988622/ohara/docs/src/setting_definition.rst

 Type.OBJECT_KEY
 ^^^^^^^^^^^^^^^

-object key represents a format of **com.island.ohara.common.setting.ObjectKey** for specific object.
+object key represents a format of **oharastream.ohara.common.setting.ObjectKey** for specific object.
 It consists "group" and "name" fields.
 In a custom application, you should check the request contains both fields.